 There are a lot of western (mostly French) cake shops everywhere in Japan.
 Some cake shops sell more delicate and sophisticated concoctions, and others simpler, everyday snack types.
 Wherever you go, though, you will definitely find Purin (プリン) in most shops in Japan.
 There are often millions of new cakes and other desserts to choose from there, but people always come back to something they ate in childhood.
 Purin is exactly like that.
 It is a comfort dessert for Japanese people.

-Dorayaki is one of the most popular Japanese confectioneries.
-It is Anko (sweet red bean paste) sandwiched between sweet pancakes.
-It is a Japanese sweet beloved by the old and young.
-It may be perfect for people who have never had any traditional Japanese sweets because it doesn’t have any unusual ingredients.
-Dorayaki is also called Mikasa, from Mt.
-Mikasa in Nara which is next to Osaka.
-I presume that Dorayaki is the name used more in eastern part of Japan.
+Dorayaki is one of the most popular Japanese confectioneries known as Wagashi.
+Anko (sweet red bean paste) is sandwiched between sweet and fluffy pancakes.
+It is a traditional Japanese sweet beloved by the old and young.
+In the Kansai region, Dorayaki is also called Mikasa, named after Mt.
+Mikasa in Nara Prefecture.